Fujian–Taiwan relationship: Kinmen-Matsu area

 The Kinmen-Matsu region consists of two counties, Kinmen and Lienchiang (Matsu), which belong to Fujian Province of Taiwan, but are actually under the jurisdiction of the Republic of China government in Taipei.
 Kinmen is located outside the Jiulong River Estuary, overlooking the Xiamen Bay Estuary.
 It is only 1.8 kilometers away from Dacheng Subdistrict, which is under the jurisdiction of the People's Republic of China, and 210 kilometers away from Taiwan Island.
 It includes twelve large and small islands including the Main island (Large Kinmen) and Lesser Kinmen, and has a total area of about 150 square kilometers, and was a battleground for military action across the Taiwan Strait.
 Matsu is located outside the Min River estuary in Fujian Province.
 It is about 16 nautical miles away from Fuzhou in the west, 114 nautical miles from Keelung, and 152 nautical miles to Kinmen to the south.
 The Matsu Islands extend 54 kilometers from north to south, with a total area of 28.8 square kilometers, including 36 large islands and reefs.

 Due to the geographical location, Kinmen and Matsu originally belonged to Fujian, and their daily supplies and customs are almost the same as those in southern and eastern Fujian.
-However, since 1949, the Chinese civil war have made the region a key point of conflict between Taiwan and Fujian.
+Since 1949, the Chinese civil war have made the region a key point of conflict between Taiwan and Fujian.
 Among them, there have been small battles in the Battle of Guningtou in 1949 and the Second Taiwan Strait Crisis in 1958.
 On one hand, the region must face the attacks from the mainland, and on the other hand, there are restrictions on battlefield affairs.
 Furthermore, it must avoid marginalization.
 In 2001, Fujian's Mawei and Xiamen and the Kinmen-Matsu area realized trade, navigation, and postal services, allowing the islands to be quickly integrated with the world.
 Kinmen people can use the resources of Fujian Province to promote industry and business.